mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 This approach has a flaw: we still allocate objects before checking the cache.
 To avoid allocations stalls, to truly save memory, we should avoid unmarshalling entirely.
-We should reuse data before it is an object!
+We should reuse data before it is converted to an object!

 ##  A Better Way to Intern